 Does your apartment or cottage have a small eating space?
 Maybe your large, family dining table where you served great suppers doesn’t fit, but it’s a great spot for that formica table from the 50’s.

 5. Follow These Helpful Tips for Additional Categories

 People store clothing all over their houses, so it is difficult to know how much they have and use.
 They store it in their master closet, guest closets, hall closets, hampers, storage bins in attics, etc..
 To get a true sense of all you own, gather it together in one place and then you can hone-it down to only those clothes that fit the new lifestyle you’re visualizing for yourself.

-This quote pretty much sums up Ms. Kondo’s recommendations
+This quote pretty much sums up Mrs. Kondo’s recommendations on papers:

 Basically, she suggests getting rid of any papers after their short period of use, except for the small group that you need to keep indefinitely (birth certificates, marriage certificates, etc.).
 This means throwing away a lot of paper, but it’s better than storing it.